-For hives with two brood chambers place the strips as described above on the frame top bars of the lower hive body, so the strips are in-between the brood chambers.
-Colonies are expected to expand the cluster as part of controlling vapour concentration during the first 3 days of treatment.
-It is acceptable to have queen excluders in place.
-Do not disturb the colony for 7 days.
-Spent strips need not be removed after treatment.
-If they are removed, dispose of by composting.
+For hives with two brood chambers, place the strips as described above (i.e. on the frame top bars of the lower hive body), so the strips are in between the brood chambers.
+Colonies may break cluster, especially during the first 3 days of treatment.
+It is perfectly acceptable to have queen excluders in place during treatment.
+It is important to try not to disturb the treated colony for 7 days!
+Once the treatment is completed, spent strips need not be removed, but if they are removed, they can be disposed of by composting.
 Treat all bee colonies in the apiary at the same time.
 Allow a minimum of one month between applications.